Pan-Wu/CTG-PAM/readme.md

 ### Code

 - **cell_tissue_graph.py**: Main code for CTG-PAM.
-This script is used to perform the diagnosis of SS by CTG-PAM, executing different steps based on the parameter settings: `pre`, `single`, `ctg`, `detect`, and `all`.
-The `all` parameter executes all steps in sequence, from preprocessing (detection of cells and tissue structures) to the final diagnosis of SS.
+This script is used to perform the diagnosis of SS by CTG-PAM, executing different steps based on the parameter settings: `pre` (preprocessing, i.e. detection of cells and tissue structures), `single` (single-cell features and single-tissue features computation), `ctg` (evolution of the cell-cell features and the cell-tissue features), `detect` (lymphocyte recognition and SS diagnosis), and `all` (all steps in sequence).
 For example, to perform lymphocyte recognition and SS diagnosis, use the following command:
   ```bash
   python cell_tissue_graph.py detect
   ```